If you are aged over 18 years, and are in good health* you can apply for any of the volunteer roles you meet the qualifications for.

 For the majority of medical professions (nurses, surgeons, anaesthetists, laboratory technicians, etc.), professional experience of at least two years after obtaining the diploma is essential.
 For dental staff, at least one year of professional experience is required.

 Yes, the ships are equipped with several cabins that are specially for legally married couples.
 Unfortunately, the number is limited and often not enough to accommodate all the couples applying.
 It could therefore happen that you have to wait for a longer time.

 There is a very limited number of family cabins, designated for critical roles.
 They can accommodate a volunteer family with up to four children who have committed for a period of two years or more.
 For children of school age there is a preschool to high school academy on board the ship exclusively for the crew children.

-Mercy Ships is a faith-based organisation and the majority of our staff are Christian believers.
+Mercy Ships is a faith-based organisation and many of our staff are Christian believers.
 All volunteers, regardless of their background, are welcome on board if they are committed to the mission of Mercy Ships, if they support the core values of Mercy Ships and if they have the necessary skills.
-For long term commitments, belonging to the Christian faith is important in the commitment to the community of faith on board.

 No, our host countries exempt us from the visa requirement.
 If you are involved, Mercy Ships will provide you with documents confirming that you can enter without a visa.